nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/configuring_aws_cloud.rst

    .. figure:: /images/LambdaFunctions-CreateFunction2.jpg

 #.
-Delete any code inside the function body, and add a print statement for your Lambda function.
+Delete any code inside the function body and add a print statement for your Lambda function.
    You can also base64 decode the :file:`PayloadData` to receive the application data that your device sends to AWS IoT.
    See an example of Lambda function: